andrewcbancroft/CoreDataFrameworkExample/README.md

 Carz is an iOS application that is dependent on the CarKit framework and is configured to initialize its `managedObjectModel` using the CarKit framework.

 # Compatibility
-Verified that this repository's code works in XCode 6.3 with Swift 1.2
+Updated for compatibility with Xcode 7 and Swift 2